Monroe Food Pantry

 To involve the community in a way that teaches empathy, encourages respect and nurtures compassion.
 To provide a basis for understanding that the people who use the pantry could be our neighbors and friends who are struggling without our knowledge.

-Eligibility for use of the Food Pantry is determined by the Director of Community & Social Services, the Social Services & Elderly Services Coordinators or the Food Pantry Coordinator.
+Eligibility for use of the Food Pantry is determined by the Director of Community and Social Services, the Social Services and Elderly Services Coordinator or the Food Pantry Coordinator.
 More guidelines for eligibility can be found by clicking here.

 The Food Pantry is primarily supported by the generous donations of the people in Monroe.
 We receive donations of non-perishable foods regularly through food drives from the Post Office, schools, churches, businesses and service organizations, as well as from concerned individuals.
 The pantry is also able to access inexpensive or free food through the Connecticut Food Bank.
 Financial donations are used to purchase meat, eggs and other items that are not often donated.
 The Pantry Coordinator makes purchases at Big Y, Stop & Shop and other food providers to leverage the dollars that the Pantry has available to purchase the most food for the least money.
 Click here to find a list of items that the pantry needs.